qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 the Time" albeit a bit misleading is about.
 A bit of focus and maximizing the amount of work not done can be shockingly effective.

-The three loops are about
+Stuff that happens here:
+- sprints / kanban
+- velocity
+- work-in-progress limits
-- decision making
+- impediments
-- getting feedback & information
-- to steer & improve

 # Inner loop - technical excellence loop